elixir-lang/elixir-lang.github.com/_posts/2017-01-05-elixir-v1-4-0-released.markdown

     ex_doc

 You can now also install archives from Hex in this way.
 Since they are fetched and built on the user's machine, they do not have the same limitations as pre-built archives.
-However, keep in mind archives are loaded on every Mix command and may conflict with modules or dependnecies in your projects.
+However, keep in mind archives are loaded on every Mix command and may conflict with modules or dependencies in your projects.
 For this reason, escripts is the preferred format for sharing executables.

 It is also possible to install escripts and archives by providing a Git/GitHub repo.
 See `mix help escript.install` and `mix help archive.install` for more details.